Adamdad/rational_kat_cu/README.md

-# CUDA/Triton Rational Function for Kolmogorov–Arnold Transformer (KAT)
+# Triton/CUDA Rational Function for Kolmogorov–Arnold Transformer (KAT)

-This CUDA C++ extension facilitates the use of group rational functions in Kolmogorov–Arnold Transformers (KAT).
+This repo include the **trition** and CUDA extension facilitates the use of group rational functions in Kolmogorov–Arnold Transformers (KAT).
 It support the training and inference of https://github.com/Adamdad/kat.

 # News
 - [x] 2025.2.1 The `triton` version of GR-KAT has been implemented.
 Installing and running KAT is now much easier!